- Share this article on Facebook

 - Share this article on Tumblr

-AT&T CEO John Stankey and Discovery CEO David Zaslav shared their reasons and visions for the mega-combination of their companies’ media businesses in a joint venture, unveiled early Monday during a conference call with Wall Street analysts.
+AT&T CEO John Stankey and Discovery CEO David Zaslav shared their reasons and visions for the mega-combination of their companies’ media businesses, unveiled early Monday during a conference call with Wall Street analysts.

 It was a deal that was negotiated in Zaslav’s New York City brownstone, one that began with a weekend text exchange between the two executives.